Maxvie123/BIRCH-Clusering-R-code/README.md

 ## About the function
 You need to provide 4 inputs to the BIRCH clustering function:
-  1. a dataframe that you want to do clusering.
+  1. data which is a dataframe that you want to do clusering.
   2. BrachingFactor which is the maximum children allowed for a non-leaf node.
   3. LeafEntries which is the maximum entries(CFs) allowed for a leaf node.
   4. Threshold which is an upper limit to the radius of a CF.